adegroote/hyper/doc/hyper/tutorials/first_agent.rst

 It normally answers 0.
 But lot of things happen in fact.
 If you check the value of the variable ``init`` again, you will discover that it is now true, meaning that the recipe ``init_r`` has been called (and ``get_pos_r`` too).
+This behaviour is the result of the logical inference made by the internal logical engine, which used recipes to perform task (through considerations on pre- and post-conditions).

 Let's try to give some goal to the agent::